brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-15.md

 Gulandri nodded.

-"Thank you," he said, with all the gravity of having been passed a roll at the dinner table. "*Gugis fen!"*
+"Thank you," he said, with all the gravity of having been passed a roll at the dinner table. "*Gugis fen!*"

 The gnomes from before entered the room yet again, carrying a new length of rope with them.
 Gulandri gave them further instructions in Milesian,